aroundthecode/pathfinder/docs/README.md

 - BRANCH dependencies : marked in YELLOW, are identified by any version string containing characters other then the regular expression  [0-9]\*(\.[0-9]\*)\* (some whitelist is needed in future release to handle common "RELEASE" or "Final" tokens)

-- RELEASE dependencies : marked in blue, are redular stable release artifact
+- RELEASE dependencies : marked in blue, are regular stable release artifact

 ## Impact Path

-Impact Path section will help you identify all dependencies involved whan you are modifying a release artifact.
+Impact Path section will help you identify all dependencies involved when you are modifying a release artifact.

+When you are working on very complex projects, just modifying one library may have several impact on other project which include it as a dependency.

+Setting the search parameters on the library you are working on, you can easily get a graph of all libraries which include it.

+The **Search Depth** parameter will tell how many dependency-of-dependency hop have to be included into the graph.

 ![Pathfinder Impact Path](images/pathfinder-ui-impact.png)

-more details here
+**Note:** When you are working on a SNAPSHOT project, which has not been analyzed by Pathfinder yet, you should configure the latest RELEASE artifact available by the analysis.